This is our story

 Favorite Podcasts: Temps Présent, TTC, 120 Secondes

-Loves: Travelling and exploring, Stockholm, Oslo, Helsinki and Copenhagen, photography, books, great restaurants that serve real food, animals, especially dogs and horses), the Swiss and Austrian Alps, the cruising life in the Nordic countries.
+Loves: Travelling and exploring, Stockholm, Oslo, Helsinki and Copenhagen, photography, books, great restaurants that serve real food, animals (especially dogs and horses), the Swiss and Austrian Alps, the cruising life in the Nordic countries, our Tesla.

-Is grateful for: so many things — for example: the fact that she and Jacques share the same interests and dreams, being able to live in the mountains during the winter and cruise during the summer, having stumbled upon the Discovery Yachts website, which led to their beautiful boat, having the ver best dog in the world, Mika.
+Is grateful for: so many things — for example: the fact that she and Jacques share many of the same interests and dreams, being able to live in the mountains during the winter and cruise during the summer, having stumbled upon the Discovery Yachts website, which led to their beautiful boat, having the ver best dog in the world, Mika.

 Favorite expression: “Thank you, universe!”